napari/napari/docs/developers/documentation/index.md

 The rendered HTML will be placed in `napari/docs/_build`.
 Find `index.html` in this folder and drag it into a browser to preview the website with your new document.

-Napari continuous integration includes a GitHub action that builds the documentation and saves the artifact for you to download.
+Alternatively, When you submit your pull request, napari continuous integration includes a GitHub action that builds the documentation and saves the artifact for you to download.
 This is another way to check that your built documentation looks as you expect.
 To download the built documentation, go to your PR, scroll down to the continuous integration tests, then:

 1. click on 'details' next to 'Build Docs / Build & Upload Artifact (pull_request)'